DARPA-ASKEM/data-annotation/README.md

 To force rebuild all images: `$ make rebuild all`

 To view logs: `$ make logs` or `$ docker-compose logs {service-name}`

-- NOTE: Please make sure that the TERArium Data Service (TDS) is also running.
-Follow instructions for deployment in the README [here](https://github.com/DARPA-ASKEM/data-service)

 ## Endpoints